 Further evidence for the mononeuropathy of childhood and the polyneuropathy of adulthood has come from sural nerve biopsies [Hagel et al 2002].

 Other.
-Renal vascular disease similar to that occurring in neurofibromatosis type 1 (NF1) has been reported once [Cordeiro et al 2006], but may be coincidental as it has not been reported again.
+Renal vascular disease similar to that occurring in neurofibromatosis type 1 (NF1) has been reported once [Cordeiro et al 2006] but is probably coincidental, as it has not been reported again.
+However, renal disease does occur with use of bevacizumab (see Targeted Therapy).

 Somatic mosaicism for pathogenic variants in NF2.
-Mosaicism has been suspected in individuals with unilateral vestibular schwannoma and multiple other, often ipsilateral, tumors [Mohyuddin et al 2003, Evans et al 2008].
-This has now been confirmed for most cases in which DNA from multiple tumors has been analyzed [Mohyuddin et al 2003, Wallace et al 2004, Aghi et al 2006, Evans et al 2008].
+Mosaicism has been suspected in individuals with unilateral vestibular schwannoma and multiple other, often ipsilateral, tumors [Mohyuddin et al 2003, Evans et al 2008, Evans et al 2019].
+This has now been confirmed for most individuals in which DNA from multiple tumors has been analyzed [Evans et al 2008, Evans et al 2019].

 Histopathology.
 The tumors of NF2 are derived from Schwann cells, meningeal cells, and glial cells.
 They are uniformly benign.
 Approximately 40% of NF2 vestibular tumors have a lobular pattern that is uncommon in tumors from individuals without a diagnosis of NF2.